AdenKoperczak/grib2pf/README.md

 https://aka.ms/vs/17/release/vc\_redist.x64.exe .

 ### Download The Executable
-Download the executable and extract it.
+Download the executable form the latest release and extract it.
 You will want to extract it to a permanent location.
 This program does not install itself, so where you place it is where it will be installed.

 ### Run It
 For a basic run, you can simply double click on `grib2pf.exe` or `grib2pf`.